p4ndev/social-makers/README.md

 ## Pages
 Routing components grouping other components in order to render everything properly.

-## Styles
-Custom and shared definitions for CSS globally.

 ## Framework based
-Services, Directives, Guards and Pipes are elements framework wise.
+Styles, Services, Directives, Guards and Pipes are elements framework wise.